NunexGT/compressor-for-discord/README.md

    And then click in <b>Compress for Discord</b>

+   <b>Note</b>:If video gets higher then 8MB.
+It will prompt you with some dialogues.
+Like for you to use Discord Nitro Mode or Divide the videos in parts.

 <h1>Use the Discord Nitro Preset (100MB) and disable sound notification:</h1>
   Go to the install location: <code>C:\Program Files\Compressor for Discord</code><br>
   Open the <code>config.txt</code> file<br>